-Another reason that makes the diagnosis of myocarditis difficult is the limited diagnostic accuracy of most available noninvasive diagnostic tests.
+Another reason that diagnosing myocarditis is difficult is the limited diagnostic accuracy of most available noninvasive diagnostic tests.
 There are no accurate serum biomarkers for the diagnosis of myocarditis[1].
 CPR can be elevated in the acute phase, but it is neither sensitive nor specific to determine the presence or absence of active myocardial inflammation.
 We observed elevated CRP levels only in 16% of our population, so normal values do not exclude a myocardial inflammatory process.
 Myocytes destruction also occurs in the acute phase of myocarditis; thus serum biomarkers of myocardial damage can be elevated in some cases.
 However, the sensitivity and negative predictive of elevated troponin I level in patients with biopsy-proven myocarditis were reported to be low[30-32].
-We observed elevated Troponin T levels in up to 65% of our population.
-Therefore, increased Troponin levels can reinforce the clinical suspicion of myocarditis in children, but a normal result does not exclude the diagnosis[1].
-Natriuretic peptides are secreted by ventricular myocytes in response to volume or pressure overload, to counteract the renin-angiotensin-aldosterone and sympathetic nervous systems´ actions in the context of heart failure.
+We observed elevated troponin T levels in up to 65% of our population.
+Therefore, increased troponin T levels can reinforce the clinical suspicion of myocarditis in children, but a normal result does not exclude the diagnosis[1].
+Natriuretic peptides are secreted by ventricular myocytes in response to volume or pressure overload to counteract the renin-angiotensin-aldosterone and sympathetic nervous system actions in the context of heart failure.
 Thus, natriuretic peptides can be elevated in myocarditis with LV dysfunction and heart failure[33].
 We observed increased NT-proBNP levels only in 40% of patients, and therefore a normal value does not discard the diagnosis of myocarditis.
 Of note, increased NT-proBNP levels may aid in distinguishing a cardiac from a non-cardiac reason for respiratory symptoms in children[34,35].
 This feature seems to be very useful to identify patients with a cardiac process in the context of nonspecific respiratory symptoms, as we observed in our young patients with myocarditis.